 Saving for a rainy day

-After what can only be called a shitshow of a year, it’s hardly likely anyone – let alone any business owner – was sat, or is still sat, on a comfortable cushion of ‘just in case’ cash.
+After what can only be called a shitshow of a few years, it’s hardly likely anyone – let alone any business owner – was sat, or is still sat, on a comfortable cushion of ‘just in case’ cash.
 It’s actually quite tricky for some business owners to behave in such a way even if they can, with many preferring to plough profit straight back into the company coffers for marketing, investment or expansion plans.
-That said, if ever there were a business buzzword we can take from 2020 it’s ‘contingency’, which for many has meant the difference between sink or swim throughout such troubling times.
+That said, if ever there were a business buzzword we can take from the last 20 months, it’s ‘contingency’, which for many has meant the difference between sink or swim throughout such troubling times.

 What this has done though is drum in (repeatedly, to the point where most of us have felt that we’ve finally gone quite, quite mad) how important it is to have a rainy day fund.
 Precisely how big that fund should be entirely depends on both your business and your industry but with companies using their available cash throughout the pandemic to overhaul their operations strategies, take sales online and invest in appropriate health and safety measures to keep staff safe and productive, it’s definitely best to aim for a fund that spreads out over months not weeks.